ravim786/gradle-dmn-springboot-example/README.md

 The gradle build only publishes the dmn artifacts to nexus. the whole springboot fat jar is not published as needs to be packaged into a docker and pushed to artifactory/dockerhub.

 Note:
-* if you build from int branch the artifacts with be published without -SNAPSHOT.
+* The build from int branch will strip off '-SNAPSHOT', from the version.
-* please also make sure to provide the jdk11 path in gradle.properties
+* Provide the javaHome path in gradle.properties, if not the script picks from systems path
-* also the version is defaulted to '1.0.0-SNAPSHOT' in gradle.properties
+* The default version is set to '1.0.0-SNAPSHOT' in gradle.properties

 Pre-Requisite
 * gradle